kafka-dev/kafka/clients/clojure/README.md

 Following options are supported:

-* :blocking _boolean_ default false, seq returns nil as soon all messages are consumed.
+* :blocking _boolean_ default false, sequence returns nil the first time fetch does not return new messages.
 If set to true, the sequence tries to fetch new messages :repeat-count times every :repeat-timeout milliseconds.
 * :repeat-count _int_ number of attempts to fetch new messages before terminating, default 10.
 * :repeat-timeout _int_ wait time in milliseconds between fetch attempts, default 1000.
 * :offset   _long_ initialized to highest offset if not provided.